amin-nna/rogue-captive-autohotspot/README.md

 ```
 During installation, macchanger will ask whether or not MAC addresses should be changed automatically - choose "No".
 The startup script in rc.local will perform this task more reliably.

+# Acknowledgements
+Part of the tools here borrow ideas from https://github.com/braindead-sec/rogue-captive and https://github.com/RaspberryConnect/AutoHotspot-Installer